 We want you to know that no matter where you work, whether it is in law enforcement or an office, mental health impairments can arise and have serious consequences on your life.

 If you have experienced a work related mental health impairment and have been denied the assistance you deserve, our workers compensation attorney in Los Angeles are here to help you.
-At Koszdin, Fields, Sherry & Katz, our attorneys are board-certified specialists who have successfully helped clients navigate mental health claims under California workers’ compensation.
+At Koszdin, Fields, Sherry & Katz, our partner attorneys are board-certified specialists who have successfully helped clients navigate mental health claims under California workers’ compensation.